New founders

 Product Studios and Launchpads

 It’s a super collaborative, high-energy approach designed to get you to market, fast.
-The cost is often far more predictable than other models because we lock down the scope from the get-go, making everyone ‘appy with a clear financial roadmap. 🤓
+The cost is often far more predictable than other models because you work more closely together to manage the scope, goals and outcomes.

 Freelance Squads